raspberrypilearning/micromine-bitcraft/worksheet.md

 ## Make blocks disappear
 Remember that we added some code to detect when button A on your micro:bit was pressed?
 Let's use that button press to make blocks disappear from Minecraft!

-1. Underneath the lines of code you have written to connect `GPIO 17` to micro:bit `pin 0`, add another line of code to connect `GPIO 27` to `pin 1` by typing:
+1. Underneath the lines of code you have written to connect GPIO 17 to micro:bit pin 0, add another line of code to connect `GPIO 27` to `pin 1` by typing:

 	```python
     pin1 = DigitalInputDevice(27)